ScottS55/azure-nextjs-isr-app/README.md

 - 'npm run dev' to run a SSR server for local testing
 - 'npm run build' to generate the static site for production
 - 'npm run start' after a build to serve for static serving in local.

+## Tools for Development

+- Postman.
+A collection for debugging localhost will be included at some point.
+- VSCode.
+Settings for formatting are included in the top level .vscode folder.
+- Prettier + Eslint.
+Settings for formatting are included in src/ui.